-Formula from Aromatherapy for the Healthy Chlid by Valerie Worwood, page 173-174.
+Children?
+Suitable formula from Aromatherapy for the Healthy Child by Valerie Worwood, page 173-174.

 Impetigo is a highly infectious skin infection caused by the bacteria staphylococcus aureus.
 Bacteria grow on non-living hosts such as doorknobs and counter tops (as opposed to a virus that requires a living host such as people).
 It usually starts as a red area, which can be painful and itchy.
 After a day or so, the infected area may become crusty with a characteristic golden color.
 If not treated, the infection becomes more widespread.

 Impetigo easily spreads not only from person to person, but the infection can be spread from one area of skin to another on the same person.
 Wash hands thoroughly after treating the lesion and dispose of used dressings.
 Wash all clothing, sheets, towels, washcloths in hot water.
 Adding essential oils to the wash may help prevent spreading of the infection.

 Treatment with essential oils is very effective because bacteria cannot form a resistance to an essential oil like it can to an antibiotic.

 Impetigo Tea-Dab essential oil blend may support, aid, ease, soothe, reduce, calm, relax, promote and/or maintain healthy function of the following:

 Skin, impetigo, moles, warts, minor wounds

 Application Suggestions per Valerie Worwood

 Add 50 drops to 2oz. filtered water.
 Shake vigorously, then soak a cotton cosmetic pad and dab it over the area of concern.
 Repeat as necessary.
 Dispose of the pad and bandages to prevent spreading of the infection.